 Car insurance companies tell us that "you’re in good hands" with them, that they are "good neighbors," and "on your side."
-These marketing slogans are comforting if you’ve been in a car wreck and find yourself overwhelmed with medical bills and lack of income because you can’t work.
+These marketing slogans are comforting if you’ve been in a car wreck and find yourself overwhelmed with medical bills because you can’t work.
 But are these reassuring phrases always true?

 An insurance policy is a contract between you, the insured, and the insurance company, the insurer.
 The legally binding agreement is that if you pay your premiums to the insurance company, it will pay for specified losses you suffer in the future.